danijar/dreamerv3/README.md

   them in the replay buffer, return them as observation keys with `log_` prefix and enable logging via the `run.log_keys_...` options.
-- To continue stopped training runs, simply run the same command line again and make sure that the `--run.logdir` points to the same directory.
+- To continue stopped training runs, simply run the same command line again and make sure that the `--logdir` points to the same directory.

 # Disclaimer